Voting by mail: a Markov chain model for managing the security risks of election systems: Wisconsin 2020 General Election Case Study

-We define the transition probability matrices as follows.
-We first define the transition probabilities for the \emph{baseline model} that only considers non-malicious attacks.
-Non-malicious attacks are represented as consistent threats with time-inhomogenous probabilities of occurrence.
+We define the state transition matrices as follows.
+We first define the transitions for the \emph{baseline model} that only considers non-malicious attacks.
+Non-malicious attacks are represented as consistent threats with time-inhomogenous relative likelihoods of occurrence.
 Later, we consider malicious attacks with a duration of one day.

-Table \ref{tab: ARC-Calibration} outlines the transition probabilities for each arc active in the baseline model.
-The first and second columns define the two DTMC states associated with a non-zero transition probability.
+Table \ref{tab: ARC-Calibration} outlines the transition relative likelihoods for each arc active in the baseline model.
+The first and second columns define the two DTMC states associated with a non-zero transition relative likelihood.
 The next column provides a brief functional description of the ballot state transition that the arc represents.
-The columns labeled Interval 1, 2 and 3 represent the values of associated transition probability across time intervals 1, 2, and 3.
-We omit interval 4, since these transition probabilities are $0$ or $1$ with arcs illustrated in Figure \ref{fig:Pt0VBMLayered}.
-The justification column reports a reference for each transition probability value and denotes which arcs were adjusted through calibration.
+The columns labeled Interval 1, 2 and 3 represent the values of associated transition relative likelihood across time intervals 1, 2, and 3.
+We omit interval 4, since these transition relative likelihoods are $0$ or $1$ with arcs illustrated in Figure \ref{fig:Pt0VBMLayered}.
+The justification column reports a reference for each transition value and denotes which arcs were adjusted through calibration.
 The arc configuration aligns with the model shown in Figure \ref{fig:VBMLayered}.